cindy-zhao03/my-pokemon-app/README.md

 ### Installation

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine by running git clone https://github.com/cindy-zhao03/my-pokemon-app.git

 2. Navigate to the project directory in your terminal.